Beta Blockers – All You Need To Know

 Beta blockers are medicines that work by temporarily stopping or reducing the body’s natural ‘fight-or-flight’ responses.

-Because beta blockers are so versatile, they are especially helpful for heart patients who often have multiple conditions, such as hypertension plus angina, says Dr. Andrew Eisenhauer, a cardiologist and assistant professor at Harvard Medical School.
+Since beta blockers are so versatile, they are especially helpful for heart patients who often have multiple conditions, such as hypertension plus angina, says Dr. Andrew Eisenhauer, a cardiologist and assistant professor at Harvard Medical School.

 Whether beta blockers are best suited to help you lower your blood pressure will depend on the particulars of your cardiovascular health and other medical conditions.
 Each type of antihypertensive drug works a little differently (see chart) and for many patients with high blood pressure, a combination of medications is necessary.

-How Do Beta Blockers Work?
+How Beta Blockers Work?

 Beta blockers “block” the effects of adrenaline on your body’s beta receptors.
 This slows the nerve impulses that travel through the heart.
 As a result, your heart does not have to work as hard because it needs less blood and oxygen.
 Beta blockers also block the impulses that can cause an arrhythmia.